ljdyer/ljdyer/README.md

 <!--
 **ljdyer/ljdyer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-I am a programmer and linguist with several years' experience developing applications to support translation work in the IT industry and a deep understanding of current issues and trends in natural language processing.
+I am a programmer and linguist with several years' experience developing applications to support translation work in the IT industry.
+I am currently enrolled in the <a href="https://www.wlv.ac.uk/courses/ma-computational-linguistics/">MA Computational Linguistics</a> course at the University of Wolverhampton, and some of the projects below are related to content I have studied during the course.
+Projects I have worked on during my past and previous jobs are not included in this public GitHub for intellectual property reasons, but some of the productivity tools below are currently used by teams of professional translators.

+My main interests are natural language processing, machine learning, and web development.
 I am proficient in Python, JavaScript, Visual Basic for Applications, HTML, and CSS and have experience coding in R, Java, PHP, MATLAB, and Groovy.

 I'm on Stack Overflow!

 <a href="https://stackoverflow.com/users/17568469/ljdyer"><img src="https://stackexchange.com/users/flair/23521233.png" width="208" height="58" alt="profile for ljdyer on Stack Overflow" title="profile for ljdyer on Stack Overflow"></a>

-Please see below for a small selection of some of the programming projects I have worked on recently.

-# Fun stuff
+# Overview of projects

 <table style="width:100%; text-align:center; border:none; table-layout: fixed">
   <colgroup>